ShaianK/pokedex/README.md

 # Pokedex

 A React-based web application that utilizes the PokeAPI to retrieve data on various Pokemon for users.
-Additionally, the project is able to identify Pokemon from provided images using TensorFlow.
+Additionally, it is able to identify Pokemon from provided images using TensorFlow.

 ## Features